MarcSainvil/Project-Singlair/README.md

 ### Frontend

+These are functionalities that will be visible to you once the backend is completed

 1. User can select a flight from a dropdown.
 2. User can select an available seat.
 3. User can enter their personal information.
 4. User can view the flight confirmation page after booking a seat.
    - The confirmation page should `fetch` the details of the reservation from the backend based on it's unique `id`.
 5. The reservation button in the header should only appear once a reservation has been made.
 6. The reservation page should `fetch` the details of the most recent reservation from the backend based on it's unique `id`.
-    - **Showing multiple reservations is a stretch goal.**

-> The frontend is mostly complete, look for the `TODO` comments in the components to figure out what needs to be done!

 ---